neondatabase/website/content/docs/serverless/serverless-driver.md

 import { Pool, neonConfig } from '@neondatabase/serverless';

 import ws from 'ws';
-neonConfig.webSocketConstructor = ws;  // <-- this is the key bit
+neonConfig.webSocketConstructor = ws;  // <-- this is the key part

 const pool = new Pool({ connectionString: process.env.DATABASE_URL });
 pool.on('error', err => console.error(err));